werf/werf/docs/_includes/documentation/reference/cli/werf_compose_config.md

             repo. :local address allows execution of werf processes from a single host only --tmp-dir=''
-            Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir)
+            Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir) --virtual-merge=false
+            Enable virtual/ephemeral merge commit mode when building current application state
+            ($WERF_VIRTUAL_MERGE by default)
+      --virtual-merge-from-commit=''
+            Commit hash for virtual/ephemeral merge commit with new changes introduced in the pull
+            request ($WERF_VIRTUAL_MERGE_FROM_COMMIT by default)
+      --virtual-merge-into-commit=''
+            Commit hash for virtual/ephemeral merge commit which is base for changes introduced in
+            the pull request ($WERF_VIRTUAL_MERGE_INTO_COMMIT by default)
 ```